sejal-jagtap/de_sql_guidebook/README.md

 **LIMIT Command**

 Explanation:
-We join the papers and reviews tables, calculate each paper’s average score using AVG(), and sort results in descending order.
-The LIMIT 5 ensures only the top 5 are shown.
+We calculate the average review score for each paper by joining the papers and reviews tables on their paper_id.
+The AVG() function computes the mean score, while ORDER BY DESC sorts the results from highest to lowest.
+The LIMIT 5 ensures only the top 5 papers appear.

+✅ Note: Use LEFT JOIN so papers with missing reviews don’t get excluded.

 ```sql
 SELECT p.title, AVG(r.score) AS avg_score